Jeniffer5/Images/README.md

-# Images
-This is my first time to use github!
+This is a repository to save images of life and work.